 In restaurant Sant'Ambroeus on the Piazza Vecchia, the two fountain lions were perfectly reflected in the lace door – like ghostly guardians.

 But as we departed I saw a different type of reflection.

 This was of three generations of ladies - the youngest walking in slow support of the eldest – a reflection of that art of family that is no longer practiced in many parts of the western, modern world.

 The best of the village is woven into the city in Italy.

 Is that why we are charmed?

-Authenticity is such a rare commodity in a world of chain stores and shopping malls, where we drive and don’t walk, where the value of shopping daily for your fresh produce has long been lost in the ‘big weekly shopping trip’.
+Authenticity is such a rare commodity in a world of chain stores and shopping malls.
+This world is one where we drive and don’t walk, where the value of daily purchases of fresh produce has long been lost in the ‘big weekly supermarket trip’.

-We come to Italy for refreshment, for style, and to remember what family values and personalised service is all about.
+We come to Italy for refreshment, for style, and to be reminded ofwhat family values and personalised service is all about.